The reputation of The

 Serving as a Convener on Human Rights issues

-In recent years we have hosted annual forums to address issues related to human rights.
+During the past six years we have hosted annual forums to address issues related to human rights.
 These forums are sponsored by the United States Council for International Business, International Organization of Employers and the Chamber of Commerce and in collaboration with the International Labor Organization.
 The forums have engaged the business community on topics including forced labor, child labor and business and human rights.

 Conferences hosted by TCCC to engage business on Human Rights issues: